SamChenYu/HelloRenderingEngine-Notes/Lecture3.md

 Header vs Cpp
 General considerations:
-- Putting code in the cpp reduces dependencies (improves compile times / logic separation)
+- Putting code in the source reduces dependencies (improves compile times / logic separation)
 - Putting code in the header increases visibility (more optimization opportunities) Don't be seduced by premature optimization!
 (We are not opening a billion windows in a tight loop (hopefully))